fengmi9312/Validity-of-Markovian-for-Memory/README.md

 - [Application](#Application)

 ## Paper
-The main text as well as the Supplementary Information can be downloaded either through <a href = "https://github.com/fengmi9312/Validity-of-Markovian-for-Memory/raw/main/paper_and_SI.pdf">Link</a>.
+The main text as well as the Supplementary Information can be downloaded either through <a href = "https://github.com/fengmi9312/Validity-of-Markovian-for-Memory/raw/main/paper_and_SI.pdf">Link</a> or ...

 ## Dependencies
 Within the "Dependencies" folder, you'll find the data dependencies and C++ code that generates the module for conducting Monte Carlo simulations of the stratified SIR spreading dynamics model.
 This module plays a crucial role in the experimental and data generation processes that follow.